Below are a number of frequently asked questions regarding appraisal for General Practitioners.

-Your status at the 1st April of a particular year will determine your entitlement to a £300 payment.
-Doctors who are partners and part-time partners get paid through their practice global sum or global sum equivalent.
+Your status on the day your appraisal takes place will determine your entitlement to a £300 payment.
+Doctors who are partners get paid through their practice global sum or global sum equivalent.

 From 1 April 2016, sessional doctors are required to claim payment for their appraisal.
-This payment will be made according to the doctor’s status on the day of the appraisal discussion (not the status on 1 April of any given year, as was previously the case).
-The payment must be claimed within 6 weeks of the date of appraisal.
+This payment will be made according to the doctor’s status on the day of the appraisal discussion.
+The payment should be claimed within 6 weeks of the date of appraisal.
 Please see below for further information: